 Enter an "X" in this box only if you are unable to reasonably obtain the data needed to compute the taxable amount.
-If you check this box, leave box 2a blank unless you are reporting a traditional IRA, SEP IRA, or SIMPLE IRA distribution.
+If you check this box, leave box 2a blank.
 Except for IRAs, make every effort to compute the taxable amount.
+However, see IRA Revocation or Account Closure on page R-2 and Corrective Distributions on page R-4.